-If your cybersecurity budget is keeping you awake at night, you’re not alone.
-The bad news is that cybersecurity threats are growing, and that your cybersecurity budget must as well to keep up.
+If your cybersecurity strategy and IT budget are keeping you awake at night, you’re not alone.
+The bad news is that cybersecurity threats are growing, and that your cybersecurity budget must grow as well to keep up.
 In fact, global spending on cybersecurity is expected to exceed $1 trillion by 2021 according to Cybersecurity Ventures.

 If you’re reading this page, chances are you’ve spent a sleepless night or two worrying about increasing your cybersecurity protections with a limited budget.
 You already know that cybercrime is on the rise and that industry regulatory organizations are stepping up fines for violations of privacy, unsafe data sharing, and even questionable data storage solutions.
 You know that a single incident could cost millions of dollars in violations, lawsuits, and damaged reputation.
 For many small- to medium-sized business owners just like you, a single incident will spell the end of your hopes and dreams.